 Training load is a measurement of your training volume over the last seven days.
-It is the sum of your EPOC measurements for the last seven days.
+It is the sum of your excess post-exercise oxygen consumption (EPOC) measurements for the last seven days.
 The gauge indicates whether your current load is low, high, or within the optimal range to maintain or improve your fitness level.
 The optimal range is determined based on your individual fitness level and training history.
 The range adjusts as your training time and intensity increase or decrease.